MicrosoftDocs/learn/learn-pr/startup/pitch-company/includes/3-pitch-deck-content.md

 > - [Experiments to test core assumptions](../../validate-idea/5-experiment-power.yml?azure-portal=true)
 > - [Revenue model selection](../../revenue/2-revenue-models.yml?azure-portal=true#task-evaluate-a-revenue-model)

+The following outline contains a checklist of key topics that most investors want to see covered, along with comments about what should go on each slide.
+As a business founder, you should feel free to reorder the topics to suit your delivery.

 ## Investor pitch deck outline

-The following outline is a guide to what you might include in your investor pitch deck.
 Use your own judgment, and be sure to address the points that are most relevant for your startup.

 ### Company overview